The Phantom (play): Plot

-The second act introduces Colonel Raby, Edgar, Dr. Reese and Ada Raby further in time than the first act.
-Outside the castle, Colonel Raby introduces that the village citizens will assemble in the castle to be chosen to wed Ada Raby.
+The second act is set many years later and introduces Colonel Raby, Edgar, Dr. Reese and Ada Raby.
+Outside the castle, Colonel Raby announces that the village citizens will assemble in the castle, where he will wed Ada Raby.
 Stump and Jenny are introduced as lovers who reveal that Ada had died, but was brought back to life by a mysterious creature.
 When she was brought back to life, she never had the same personality as before.
 A will from Alan Raby is discovered and there is a case of Alan Raby being caught living longer than normal under different pen names.
 Alan forces Ada into a marriage ceremony, but Edgar challenges him to a duel.
-They duel and Alan is killed as his body is cast into a dark abyss so the moon will never bring him back to life.
+Alan is killed in the duel, and his body is cast into a dark abyss so the moon will never bring him back to life.

 History

 The Phantom is published under Samuel French's Standard Drama, No. 165 (New York, 1856.)

 This play moved Boucicault into writing plays that were technically demanding.
 The Phantom is an adaption of Le Vampire, by Pierre Carmouche, Achile de Jouffroy, and Charles Nodier, which was published in Paris in 1820.
 Boucicault first titled the play The Vampire: a Phantasm Related in Three Dramas, then shortened and renamed.

 The role of the Alan Raby/Phantom was written for Charles Kean, but he declined so it was played by Boucucault himself.
 After it was published in Paris in 1820, Boucicault adapted the story, shortening it to two acts and retitling it.
 The previous version included a third act that took place in the future.

 This play was one of the first plays performed in America that looked at the supernatural and influenced our understanding of supernatural phenomenon in popular culture.
 As one of Boucicualt's minor plays, not a lot of writings about productions and critiques were found.